-Salt Lake City DUI Lawyers
+DUI Attorney in Salt Lake City

 Being arrested for driving under the influence (DUI) can be overwhelming.
 Getting placed in handcuffs and taken to jail is not a pleasant experience for anybody.
 If you or somebody you care about has been arrested and is facing DUI charges, seek assistance from Jardine Law Offices P.C. as soon as possible.
 Our Salt Lake City DUI attorneys have the resources and legal expertise necessary to conduct a complete investigation into your case and formulate a solid defense on your behalf.

 If you or a loved one are facing a DUI, there are some important steps to take right away.
-First of all, you need to know that there are two different entities that can have a dramatic effect upon your future.
-Those two entities are: 1) the criminal justice system (the court) and 2) the Driver’s License Division, or DLD (the agency in charge of issuing your driver’s license).
+First of all, you need to know that there are two different entities that can have a dramatic effect on your future.
+Those two entities are 1) the criminal justice system (the court) and 2) the Driver’s License Division, or DLD (the agency in charge of issuing your driver’s license).
 The Court has the power to punish you through fines, jail time, and other restrictions.
 The DLD is the agency that will decide if you can drive or not.
 Which of these punishments is worse?
 Going to jail or not being able to drive?
 For many people, the loss of a driver’s license is by far the more significant punishment.

 Imagine not being able to legally drive for 120 days.
 That is four months of not driving.